scandinavianlogic/scandinavianlogic.github.io/logic-in-scandinavia.md

-In Denmark there has been a number of research projects on logic combining researchers from multiple of the above-mentioned universities and also crossing the bound between philosophy and computer science departments.
+In Denmark there has been a number of research projects on logic combining researchers from multiple of the above-mentioned universities and also crossing the boundaries between philosophy and computer science departments.
 We expect to see more such projects in the future.
 There has also been a tradition of organising multi-disciplinary seminar series on logic in the Copenhagen area involving researchers in computer science and philosophy from Copenhagen University,